ayerhs123/To-doList-project/README.md

 # To-doList-project
-Make sure to save this file inside C:\Users\Dell\Desktop.
+Make sure to save this file inside C:\Users\Dell\Desktop on you laptop/computer.